 This course provides learners with an opportunity to prepare to research a specific issue or topic in open education.
 Learners will begin by crafting a scalable research question.
 This course prepares researchers to conceptualize and operationalize a research project, including getting research ethics approval.
 Learners will draw upon open research methods and call upon resources that represent a diversity of scholars and practitioners.
 Depending on the discipline involved, the student may plan to access or use a process involving open data, open science and/or open access research.

-Upon successful completion of this module, you will be able to develop a sufficiently targeted open education research question that is grounded in the current literature.
+Upon successful completion of this topic, you will be able to develop a sufficiently targeted open education research question that is grounded in the current literature.

-Upon successful completion of this module, you will be able to design your research project by refining your research question, selecting the appropriate method, and planning the data collection and analyses.
+Upon successful completion of this topic, you will be able to design your research project by refining your research question, selecting the appropriate method, and planning the data collection and analyses.

-Upon successful completion of this module, you will be able to submit a complete research plan that is informed by appropriate research paradigms and theories.
+Upon successful completion of this topic, you will be able to submit a complete research plan that is informed by appropriate research paradigms and theories.

 Anne-Marie Scott is Deputy Provost at Athabasca University in Canada (Alberta’s open and online university), and the Board Chair of the Apereo open source software foundation.
 Prior to Athabasca Anne-Marie was Deputy Director of Learning, Teaching and Web Services at the University of Edinburgh where she led the delivery of a large number of open educational technologies.
 She is an advisor to the OpenETC in British Columbia, a member of the After Surveillance and #FemEdTechnetworks and is often sought after by educational institutions and other organizations as an expert in digital education and digital strategy.